LucasNative/42-libft/README.md

   This projec is part of <a href="https://www.42sp.org.br/">42 São Paulo</a> cursus.
 Libft aims to code a C library regrouping usual functions.

-  _This library has been tested in MacOs and Linux environment_
+  _This library has been tested in MacOs and Linux environment._

 ### How to use:
   1. Open terminal.